protonproject/proton-player/THIRDPARY_LICENSES.md

 -----

-The following software may be included in this product: color-convert.
-A copy of the source code may be downloaded from https://github.com/Qix-/color-convert.git.
+The following software may be included in this product: color-convert, color-string.
+A copy of the source code may be downloaded from http://github.com/harthur/color-convert.git (color-convert), http://github.com/harthur/color-string.git (color-string).
 This software contains the following license and notice below:

-Copyright (c) 2011-2016 Heather Arthur <fayearthur@gmail.com>
+Copyright (c) 2011 Heather Arthur <fayearthur@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the